-Colorado Springs Municipal Election
+Colorado Springs Special Municipal Election

 New Era staff help students vote in November 2024.